basarat/typescript-async/02 promise/README.md

   console.log('second catch', error);
 });
 ```

+***Select the body of first then***
+If the original first promise resolves, the fate of this second promise is determined by the body of the `then` callback.

 * If you return a value from the callback, that becomes the resolved value of the second promise
 ```js
       // Control the fate of second